AndreaAI/Deep-Learning-Models-for-text-comprehension/README.tex.md

 ![Recurrent neural network schema](/images/rnn4.png)

-Without lose of generality, assume a recurrent neural network has only three layers: input, hidden and output, and that its hidden layer is connected to itself, apart from to the output layer.
-Let $n$, $m$ y $l$ the number of existing neurons in the input, hidden and output layer, respectively.
+Without loss of generality, assume a recurrent neural network has only three layers: input, hidden and output, and that its hidden layer is connected to itself, apart from to the output layer.
+Let $n$, $m$ and $l$ be the number of existing neurons in the input, hidden and output layer, respectively.
 Consider $t$ as the indicator of the observation times.
 Defining

 \begin{itemize}
 \item[$\triangleright$] $x_{t}^{i}$ the inputs of the network at instant $t$,  $i=1,\dots,n$
 \item[$\triangleright$] $h_{t}^{j}$ the outputs of them hidden layer at instant $t$,  $j=1,\dots,m$
 \item[$\triangleright$] $y_{t}^{k}$ the final outputs of the network at instant $t$, $k=1,\dots,l$
-\item[$\triangleright$] $f$ y $g$ the exit function of the hidden and output layer, respectively
+\item[$\triangleright$] $f$ and $g$ the exit function of the hidden and output layer, respectively
 \item[$\triangleright$] $w^{1}_{ij}$ the weights associated to the connections between the neurons in the input layer and in the hidden one
 \item[$\triangleright$] $w^{2}_{jh}$ the weights associated to the connections between the neurons in the hidden layer
 \item[$\triangleright$] $w^{3}_{jk}$ the weights associated to the connections between the neurons in the hidden layer and in the output one